Gianmarco Soresi: Stand-up comedy

-He released his first full-length comedy special "Thief of Joy" which the New York Times called "superb" on YouTube on September 19, 2025, the same week that he performed a stand-up set on The Tonight Show Starring Jimmy Fallon.
+He released his first full-length comedy special Thief of Joy on YouTube on September 19, 2025, the same week that he performed a stand-up set on The Tonight Show Starring Jimmy Fallon.
+That same year, Soresi debuted his tour The Drama King and performed at the 2025 Edinburgh Fringe.
+At the end of 2025, Deadline named him one of the "Comics Who Won 2025".

-Soresi’s sold-out Edinburgh Fringe 2025 run included a last-minute addition of a show at McEwan Hall, a venue with an occupancy of over 1,000.
-He was called “a Fringe force to watch” by Edinburgh Festival Magazine and The National, which gave his show five stars, stated he “charmed the crowd within seconds”.

 Other ventures

-Soresi hosts The Downside with Gianmarco Soresi, an interview-based comedy podcast produced by Headgum co-hosted with actor and comedian Russell Daniels.

-He is a member of the sketch comedy group Uncle Function.

-He has made appearances in films such as Hustlers, and in episodes of The Last O.G. and Blue Bloods.
+Soresi co-hosts The Downside with Gianmarco Soresi, an interview-based comedy podcast produced by Headgum, with actor and comedian Russell Daniels.
+He is a panelist on NPR's Wait Wait...
+Don't Tell Me!
+He is a member of the sketch comedy group Uncle Function alongside Chris Cafero, Daniels, Jessica Frey, Douglas Goodhart, and Joseph Lymous.
+As an actor, he has made minor appearances in several films and television shows, including Hustlers (2019), The Last O.G.
+(2018–2021) and Blue Bloods (2010–2024).

 Personal life

-Soresi previously lived in New York City on the Lower East Side, near the Lower East Side Tenement Museum, before temporarily moving to Los Angeles in January 2025, just as the wildfires broke out.
-He currently resides in the Dumbo area of Brooklyn with his longtime partner, Tovah Silbermann, a talent manager whom he has been dating since 2020.
+Soresi previously lived in Lower East Side, New York City, before temporarily moving to Los Angeles in January 2025, just as the wildfires broke out.
+He currently resides in the Dumbo, Brooklyn, with his partner Tovah Silbermann, a talent manager.
+The couple has been dating since 2020.
 He describes himself as a cultural Jew.
+In the context of the Gaza genocide, Soresi has spoken in support of Palestine and against Israel's actions.